google/googletest/googletest/docs/primer.md

 *Tests* use assertions to verify the tested code's behavior.
 If a test crashes or has a failed assertion, then it *fails*; otherwise it *succeeds*.

-A *test case* contains one or many tests.
-You should group your tests into test cases that reflect the structure of the tested code.
-When multiple tests in a test case need to share common objects and subroutines, you can put them into a *test fixture* class.
+A *test suite* contains one or many tests.
+You should group your tests into test suites that reflect the structure of the tested code.
+When multiple tests in a test suite need to share common objects and subroutines, you can put them into a *test fixture* class.

-A *test program* can contain multiple test cases.
+A *test program* can contain multiple test suites.

-We'll now explain how to write a test program, starting at the individual assertion level and building up to tests and test cases.
+We'll now explain how to write a test program, starting at the individual assertion level and building up to tests and test suites.

 ## Assertions